dadda27/JavaFX-CampusMap/README.md

 ```
 For further instructions on how to build the application, please see the [Build the app JAR file via command line](https://github.com/dadda27/JavaFX-CampusMap/wiki/Build-the-app-JAR-file-via-command-line)

-Move the Residence Halls (Colored Circles) within the Campus map.
+Move the Residence Halls (Colored Circles) within the Campus map with the mouse or trackpad.
 You can place them within their assigned "Dorms".\
 Slide the Residence Hall sliders to increase / decrease the population of the Residences.\
 Notice how the Center Points ("My Study Group", "All residences") move accordingly, calculating position X and Y and the distance between the Residence Halls.\
+"My Study Group" represents the calculated central location between a group of residences.
+"All residences" represents the 2D center-of-mass between all residences.

 <img width="1002" height="636" alt="image" src="https://github.com/user-attachments/assets/6c748a35-5c77-43a3-bb7b-a10cf4f6084c" />